srerickson/ocfl-go/README.md

 }

-// get a handle for the storage root store, err := ocflv1.GetStore(ctx, storeFS, storePath, nil) if err != nil {
+// get a handle for the storage root store, err := ocflv1.GetStore(ctx, storeFS, storePath) if err != nil {
     t.Fatal(err)
 }